susanBuck/notes/05_Laravel/10_Databases_Eloquent_ORM.md

 There are many methods within the query builder to help you build any query imaginable (check the above-linked docs for a full reference).

-Or maybe you're an SQL wiz and you don't want any help from the query builder.
+Or maybe you're a SQL wiz and you don't want any help from the query builder.
 In this case, you could use the `statement()` method to run any raw SQL statement:

 ```php
 DB::statement('SELECT * FROM books WHERE author LIKE "%Scott%"');